ono-max/vscode-ruby-interpreter-locator/README.md

 * Write a test for rvmLocator
 * Write a test for envVariablesLocator
 * Write a test for PathsReducer
-* Add interpreter info sorting logic
+* Write a test for sorting logic
+* Come up with a solution to cache these interpreter information
+* Setup CI